Food and Environmental Health Licensing

 Anyone starting a new business must register under the Food Act 2014 before they start selling food.

 Existing businesses (operating before 1 March 2016) will shift to the new Act between 2016 and 2019.
-Check the timetable to find out when your type of food business has to transition.
+Use the timetable link below to find out when your type of food business has to transition.

 Use the Where do I fit? tool